AsadShahid04/GitHubClassroom_MigrationCode/README.md

 - Errors during repository creation:
 Ensure you have the necessary permissions to create repositories in the target GitHub account.

-- Errors during pushing:Ensure the new repositories are created correctly and the remote URLs are set properly.
+- Errors during pushing: Ensure the new repositories are created correctly and the remote URLs are set properly.

 ## License
 This project is licensed under the MIT License.